nojronatron/nojronatron.github.io/continuing-education/retro-blargh.md

 Semi-regular notes taken during my software developer journey.

+## Wednesday 8-Feb-2023

+Took some time researching Azure and Linux.
+Microsoft Learn has resources and training materials that I started in on.
+Hopefully this will help me take the next steps, which is continuous integration, and eventually continuous delivery.
+See notes added to [linux references](../linux-terminal-files/linux-reference.html).

 ## Monday 6-Feb-2023

 This morning I realized there was a problem with a test for the latest java code challenge so I fixed the test, which uncovered another bug in the latest revision of the code.
 I spend some time redesinging the code (to avoid writing really long and tedious garbage code) and came up with a solution.
 Some key takeaways: